paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/trace_allocs.rst

 - A statically allocated instance of the ``NewAndDeallocTracker``.
 - A couple of module level methods that allow us to extract the information the allocation tracker holds.
+- Registering a function that is called when the Python interpreter is torn down.
+  This function reports all relevant objects that have not been de-allocated, in other words, leaked.
+  See :ref:`memory-leaks.trace_allocs.Py_AtExit`.

 Here is that code: